CNM Wireless Changes

 CNM’s Wireless Networks are always changing

-If you have any questions or concerns regarding CNM’s wireless computer networks, or how to connect to them, you can check out www.cnm.edu/depts/its/wireless/problems for troubleshooting information.
-Or, you can contact the ITS Service Desk at 224-HELP (224-4357) or email@example.com.
+If you have any questions regarding CNM’s wireless computer networks, or how to connect to them, you can contact the ITS Service Desk at 224-HELP (224-4357) or firstname.lastname@example.org.